yeshua453/website/docs/controls/progressbar.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Progress are used to show the completion status of an operation lasting more than 2 seconds.
-If the state of progress cannot be determined, use a [Spinner](spinner) instead.

 ## Examples